 Residents have participated in legislative activities by attending Children's Week in Tallahassee and AAP Legislative Conferences in Washington, DC as well as actively participating in the AAP Resident Section.
 Florida has an extremely active Resident Section for which USF Residents have provided key leadership.
 USF Residents have served as Chair of the section many times in recent years and Dr. Dabrow, Program Director, has served as the group’s faculty advisor since its inception.
 She serves on the FL AAP Executive Board and on the National AAP Committee for Resident Scholarships.

 USF has an active Reach Out and Read (ROR) Program which is the oldest in the state.
 The program is active at both continuity clinic sites.
-Residents, led by Dr. Turay, are actively involved in ROR projects at the clinics and have recently begun a project with a local Hillsborough County school serving mostly at-risk children.

 Dr. Katie Kelly, 2012 graduate, who was Chair of the Florida AAP Resident Section, had an article published about the Affordable Care Act in the St. Petersburg Times.